 “I can still see the Shearwater Community Hall (Decatur Annex) in my minds-eye as an active and functional gathering place for the Shearwater Housing Project families.
 Shearwater stands also to convey the importance of preserving the non-white identity in a city that is primarily white.

 “The Shearwater Housing Project closed in 1965 and all of the barracks were demolished in 1966.
-The community center building on NE 77th Street at 43rd Ave NE was left standing and was used by Decatur School until 2016.
+The community center building on NE 77th Street at 43rd Ave NE was left standing and was used by Decatur School (as an auxiliary building) until 2016.

 Cynthia’s story as told to Valarie for this article.
 Our thanks to Cynthia and to Ruth, the Wedgwood resident who prepared a historic preservation report about the Decatur Annex building, which was presented to the City of Seattle Landmarks Board.

-At the final vote at Landmarks Board on January 2, 2019, the nomination did not get enough votes to succeed, and for this reason the Decatur Annex building will be demolished during the week of July 8 to 12, 2019.
+At the final vote at Landmarks Board on January 2, 2019, the nomination did not get enough votes to succeed, and for this reason the Decatur Annex building was demolished in July 2019.

-Cynthia and Ruth are following up by creating historic narrative info which will be shared with Decatur School.
+Cynthia and Ruth are following up by creating historic narrative curriculum material.
 They have also been invited by the School District to help create a historic site marker which will be placed near the big tree on the corner of 77th & 43rd.
 The site, once the building is cleared away, may be used for planting beds for Decatur students.

 Photos: all photos courtesy of Cynthia and used by permission.
 DO NOT COPY.